Argentina: Tourism

-The country had 5.57 million visitors in 2013, ranking in terms of the international tourist arrivals as the top destination in South America, and second in Latin America after Mexico.
+Argentina had 5.57 million visitors in 2013, the top international tourist destination in South America, and the second in Latin America after Mexico.
 Revenues from international tourists reached US$4.41 billion in 2013, down from US$4.89 billion in 2012.
-The country's capital city, Buenos Aires, is the most visited city in South America.
+Argentina's capital city, Buenos Aires, is the most visited city in South America.
 There are 30 National Parks of Argentina including many World Heritage Sites.